-While the first-generation Porsche Cayenne features a plethora of engine options depending on the year and the model, there are only two options when it comes to transmissions.
+While the first-generation Porsche Cayenne features a plethora of engine options depending on the year and the model, there are only two options when it comes to transmissions and you can't go wrong with either of them.

 All 955 and 957 Porsche Cayenne models sold between 2003 and 2010 feature the same 6-speed automatic Tiptronic Aisin transmission used in the equivalent generations of Volkswagen Touareg and Audi Q7.
 This makes parts more affordable and more readily available, which is always a good thing for a potentially expensive component like a transmission.
 Starting with the base model Cayenne in 2004 and expanding with the GTS in 2008, a 6-speed manual transmission became available on the Base and GTS models only.
 This is a somewhat rare option, can be found with due diligence if you're in the market for a manual Porsche Cayenne.